National Cancer Institute scientist joins Providence, honored nationally for unique and promising Immunotherapy research

-The National Cancer Institute-trained scientist was welcomed to the Earle A. Chiles Research Institute faculty, at Providence Cancer Center, earlier this year, at the very time his immunotherapy research, entitled “T-Cell Transfer Therapy Targeting Mutant KRAS in Cancer,” was published in the New England Journal of Medicine.
+The National Cancer Institute-trained scientist was welcomed to the Earle A. Chiles Research Institute faculty, at Providence Cancer Institute, earlier this year, at the very time his immunotherapy research, entitled “T-Cell Transfer Therapy Targeting Mutant KRAS in Cancer,” was published in the New England Journal of Medicine.
 And, he just learned he has been recognized as one of 15 most promising young researchers in the nation for 2017 by the Sidney Kimmel Foundation for Cancer Research.

 The Kimmel Scholar Award recognizes researchers early in their careers, who demonstrate great promise and innovation in their work.
 Tran received a $200,000 two-year grant to support his research.

 “I am deeply honored and grateful to the Kimmel Foundation for this award,” said Tran.